ibm-vpc/terraform-provider-ibm/website/docs/d/is_snapshot_instance_profiles.html.markdown

 ---
 subcategory: "VPC infrastructure"
 layout: "ibm"
-page_title: "IBM : ibm_is_image_instance_profiles"
+page_title: "IBM : ibm_is_snapshot_instance_profiles"
 description: |-
-  Get information about ImageInstanceProfiles
+  Get information about SnapshotInstanceProfiles
 ---

-# ibm_is_image_instance_profiles
+# ibm_is_snapshot_instance_profiles

-Provides a read-only data source to retrieve information about an ImageInstanceProfileCollection.For more information, about infrastructure image instance profiles, see [viewing image instance profiles](WILL UPDATE DURING GA).
+Provides a read-only data source to retrieve information about an SnapshotInstanceProfileCollection.For more information, about infrastructure snapshots instance profiles, see [viewing snapshot instance profiles](WILL UPDATE DURING GA).

 **Note:**
 VPC infrastructure services are a regional specific based endpoint, by default targets to `us-south`.
 Please make sure to target right region in the provider block as shown in the `provider.tf` file, if VPC service is created in region other than `us-south`.